"""

 n_frames = wf.getnframes()

-raw_audio = wf.readframes(n_frames)
+raw = wf.readframes(n_frames)

-# If stereo, reshape to (n_frames, n_channels)
+# shape to (n_frames, n_channels) if multichannel

 if n_channels > 1: